open-mmlab/OpenPCDet/docs/INSTALL.md

 ### Install `pcdet v0.3`
-NOTE: Please re-install `pcdet v0.3` by running `python setup.py develop` if you have already installed `pcdet v0.1` previously.
+NOTE: Please re-install `pcdet v0.3` by running `python setup.py develop` even if you have already installed previous version.

 a.
 Clone this repository.
 ```shell